-Jay A. Pack Jay A. Pack was appointed a director in 2008.
-Mr. Pack is the former owner of Standard Fruit and Vegetable, an integrated re- packer, logistics and value-added produce company, which was sold to Del Monte in 2003.
+Age: 68 re-packer, logistics and value-added produce company, which was sold to Del Monte in 2003.
 He currently serves on the boards of Coastal Sunbelt Produce, a foodservice distributor serving the Mid-Atlantic states, and Misionero, a leading vegetable grower.
-Age: 68 Previously, Mr. Pack was a director of Earthbound Farms and Combs Produce.
-He also served as a trustee of Sarah Lawrence College, board member of the Produce Marketing Association ("PMA"), Chairman of the PMA Foodservice Division, board member of the Dallas Jewish Federation and as President of the North Texas Food Bank.
-In 2019, he became a minority owner of the Director Since: 2008 Kansas City Royals of Major League Baseball.
-Mr. Pack received a Bachelor of Science degree from Boston University and a Master of Business Administration degree from Southern Methodist University.
+Previously, Mr. Pack was a director of Earthbound Farms and Combs Produce.
+He also served as a terret of the distribution of the distributication of the distributication of the distributication of the di ay A. Pack Jay A. Pack was appointed a director in 2008.
+Mr. Pack is the former owner of Standard Fruit and Vegetable, an integrated trustee of Sarah Lawrence College, heard member of the Produce Marketing Association ("PNA"), Chairman of the PMA Director Since: 2008 Foodservice Division, board member of the Dallas Jewish Federation and as President of the North Texas Food Bank.
+In irector Since: 2008 trustee of Sarah Lawrence College, board member of the Produce Marketing Association ("PMA"), Chairman of the PMA Foodservice Division, board member of the Dallas Jewish Federation and as President of the North Texas Food Bank.
+In Board Committees: 2019, he became a minority owner of the Kansas City Royals of Major League Baseball.
+Compensation Audit Mr. Pack received a Bachelor of Science degree from Boston University and a Master of Business Administration degree from Southern Methodist University.
+5 7 5